Vanisha1234/Kubeadm_Setup/README.md

   http://192.168.1.27:port_number
   http://192.168.1.28:port_number
 ```
-Running VMs can be seen on Virtualbox UI as well:
+✅ Running VMs can be seen in the VirtualBox UI:

 <img width="1919" height="825" alt="image" src="https://github.com/user-attachments/assets/8058f45d-47a5-4028-8ac6-7605bf9d9674" />

-In order to login to particular VM , run the following command:
+To log in to a particular VM , run the following command:
 ```bash
 vagrant ssh $vmname
 ```